Healthdirect Free Australian health advice you can count on.

 How can I tell if a fish has the ciguatera poison?

 Ciguatera toxin can only be found by laboratory tests.
-This test is very expensive so is only used in cases of suspected poisoning.
+This test is expensive, so it is only used in cases of suspected poisoning.

-Currently, there is no way to test fish for ciguatera toxin before being sold.
+At the moment, there is no way to test all fish for ciguatera toxin before it's sold.

 When should I see my doctor?

-See your doctor or go to your local emergency department if you develop ciguatera poisoning symptoms after eating warm water fish.
+See your doctor or go to your local emergency department if you get ciguatera poisoning symptoms after eating fish.

 Do not eat any more of the fish.